premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-08-16-becoming-a-life-coach.md

 > "How many times am I going to repeat yesterday?"

 The answer wasn't very fulfilling.
 At the same time, I have no idea what I am looking for...
 I reached out to a friend, and mentor coach Arvind Ramasundaram for help.
-He spoke to me for a while and suggested I become a life coach.
+He spoke to me for a while and suggested I become a Coach.

-"Life Coach?...
+"Coach?...
 Me?..."
 I was laughing hard.
-After many months of training and coaching 50+ people, here I am, a Life Coach...
+After many months of training and coaching 50+ people, here I am, a Coach...

 Have I found my true calling?...
 Hell no...
 I am still searching, but this time with an awareness of who I am and what I can do...
 Yes.
 I coach and get coached regularly.